amitaibu/Gizra/_posts/2014-04-29-configure-angularjs-travis-ci.md

 ---
 {% include JB/setup %}

-If your plan is create a new open source project or contribute in a popular project.
+A great programmer, not only need great tools and skills when work in a new open source project or contribute to a popular one.

-Continuous integration Tools like [Travis CI](https://travis-ci.org/) are fundamentals, to have a nice trip! to continous deployment.
+In this road to the next release of the application always have many obstacles and detours (improvisation and losing focus of the specifications application), best practices could save us for that kind of issues, hereby continuous integration tools like [Travis CI](https://travis-ci.org/) are fundamentals, to have a nice trip! to continuous deployment.

-We can implement this very fast in an [AngularJS](https://angularjs.org/) application using [yeoman.io](http://yeoman.io/), and the powerful [AngularJS generator](https://github.com/yeoman/generator-angular), this create test files and configuration files for the tools like travis, karma and grunt.
+We can implement this very fast in an [AngularJS](https://angularjs.org/) application using [yeoman.io](http://yeoman.io/), and the powerful [AngularJS generator](https://github.com/yeoman/generator-angular), this create test files structure and configuration files to test with karma, grunt anf travis.

 <!-- more -->

-Here you can find an [example](https://github.com/ceoaliongroo/contrib/tree/master/angular-travis) to accelerate the configuration process and you can go directly to create the logic of your application.
+Here you can find an [example](https://github.com/ceoaliongroo/angular-travis-config-example) code.

-Let's configure together travis ci for the AngularJS application genereted by yeoman.io:
+Let's configure together travis ci for the AngularJS application genereted by [yeoman.io](http://yeoman.io/):

+# Create the application and configure.

 - Create new angular application